 Multi-Hazards Mitigation Plan/Floodplain Management Plan

-The current Floodplain Management Plan has been consolidated into the Louisville Metro Hazard Mitigation Plan.
+The current Floodplain Management Plan is an addendum to the Louisville Metro Hazard Mitigation Plan.
 The Hazard Mitigation Plan is a 5-year plan developed to meet the requirements of the Disaster Mitigation Act of 2000 and the Community Rating System.
 The plan covers 13 hazards likely to affect the Louisville Metro area: flood, dam/levee failure, drought, earthquake, extreme heat, hail, hazardous materials, karst/sinkholes, landslide, severe storms, severe winter storms, tornadoes, and wildfire.

 2023 Louisville Metro Hazard Mitigation Plan